galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 # Galaxy management

 In Galaxy your analyses live in histories such as your current one.
 Histories can be very large, and you can have as many histories as you want.
-You can control your histories (switching, copying, sharing, creating a fresh history, etc.) in the **History Options** menu on the top of the history panel:
+You can control your histories (switching, copying, sharing, creating a fresh history, etc.) in the {% icon galaxy-history-options %} **History Options** menu on the top of the history panel:

 ![History options menu](../../images/history_options_menu.png "'History options' allows for a variety of history operations")